 References within the article should follow the Harvard system, e.g.: (Brown 1974, 116), with an alphabetically ordered bibliography at the end of the paper; see the style guide for more detailed formatting rules.

-Submissions should follow the Strata Style guidelines, which may be downloaded here.
+Submissions should follow the Strata Style guidelines.

 Maps and plans should include a scale and a north arrow.